BYUI-ECEN-240/ECEN-240-Instructor-Material/ECEN240_Lab4/ECEN240_Lab4_SSI_Circuits.md

 -   Download the test file called "SSI\_test.txt" found in the Lab 4 module in *ILearn*.

--   Place the file in your *Logisim Evolution* folder.

 -   Run the "Test Vector" tool from the "Simulate" menu of *Logisim Evolution*.